 As an alternative to the standard long or short trek or even going on a self-guided hike, you may also book a guided private tour in advance.
 Those tours often start in Catania or Taormina, which means that you don’t have to worry about getting to Rifugio Sapienza on your own.
 Great tour operators and tours are (check their tour details, as they often offer both Etna South and Etna North tours):

 - Mt.
-Etna South Day Tour (from Taormina, safe online booking)
+Etna Tours Selection (From Catania or Taormina, safe booking)

 - Continente Sicilia